ceyxs/disc-dkp-bot/README.md

 - Sets the DKP for main_name to amount directly.

 **/attendancelist {class} {limit}**
 - Returns a list of attendance %s for selected class, limited to limit.
-Default is 30, kind of a heavy command.
+Default is 30.